38-Year-Old Pitcher – San Francisco Giants

 Ryan Vogelsong Contract Information:

-Agreed to a one-year contract with the Giants in November of 2013.
+Agreed to a one-year, $4 million contract with the Giants in January of 2015.

 To instantly reveal our fantasy analysis of every player – including Ryan Vogelsong – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Ryan Vogelsong|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Ryan Vogelsong|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Ryan Vogelsong|

 |Preseason||Subscribe now to see our 2015 projections for Ryan Vogelsong||3-Year Averages||27||27||0||159.3||157||73||16||125||52||8||9||0||0||0||4.12||1.31|

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No